Huntsville Stripe Pros logo

 Questions about Parking Lot Striping in Athens, AL

 Yes.
-We serve commercial, industrial, medical, church, and apartment properties throughout Athens and Limestone County, including the I-65 corridor, US 72, US 31, and surrounding communities.
-If your property is in Limestone County, we can connect you with a local North Alabama striping contractor.
+We serve commercial, industrial, medical, church, and apartment properties throughout Athens and Limestone County — the US 72 corridor, I-65 interchange zone, US 31 strip, downtown Athens, the Athens State University area, and the distribution and logistics corridor that has grown up around the Toyota North Alabama facility.
+If your property is anywhere in Limestone County, we can connect you with a local North Alabama striping contractor who covers that market.

-How much does parking lot striping cost in Athens, AL?
+How much does parking lot striping cost for an Athens, AL commercial property?

-For a standard restripe of an existing lot, most Athens commercial properties fall in the $400–$1,500 range depending on lot size, number of stalls, and what additional markings are needed.
-New layouts on fresh asphalt, ADA stall additions, curb painting, and custom stencils each add to the base cost.
-Church lots typically run $500–$1,200.
-Warehouse floor marking is priced separately by project scope.
+For a standard restripe of an existing lot with visible lines, most Athens commercial properties in the 20–50 stall range fall between $450 and $1,400 depending on lot size, number of stalls, and what additional markings are needed.
+Larger retail and industrial lots in the 80–200+ stall range typically run $1,500–$4,000 or more.
+ADA stall additions or updates, fire lane curb painting, custom stencils, and crosswalk painting each add to the base cost.
+Church lots typically run $600–$1,500.
+New layout on freshly paved asphalt — where there are no existing lines to reference — may cost slightly more than a restripe of the same lot due to the layout planning involved.
+Warehouse floor marking for distribution facilities is scoped separately.

 Yes.
-Church lots are one of our most common requests in the Athens and Limestone County market.
-We handle full lot restripes, entrance crosswalk painting, directional arrow layout, ADA stall refresh, and fire lane curb painting.
-Scheduling is typically done early morning on a weekday to avoid weekend services — the lot is fully dry and ready well before Sunday.
+Church lot striping and restriping is one of the most common requests we handle in the Athens and Limestone County market.
+We handle full lot restripes, entrance crosswalk painting, directional arrow layout and updates, ADA stall configuration and refresh, and fire lane curb painting.
+For church properties, we typically schedule the work early on a weekday morning — the lot is fully dry and ready well before any weekend services or weeknight events.
+If your church is approaching Easter, a community event, or another high-attendance week, we recommend scheduling the restripe several weeks in advance to allow for layout review before the peak day.

-Do you handle warehouse floor marking for I-65 corridor distribution centers?
+Do you handle warehouse and distribution floor marking for Athens-area logistics facilities?

 Yes.
-Forklift lane marking, pedestrian walkway striping, dock boundary lines, staging area markings, and OSHA-standard color conventions are all within scope for Limestone County distribution and warehouse facilities.
-We can schedule overnight or weekend shifts to work around your operation.
+Forklift lane marking, pedestrian walkway striping, dock approach boundary lines, staging area markings, and OSHA-standard color conventions are all within scope for Limestone County distribution and warehouse facilities — including those in the I-65 corridor that serve or support the Toyota North Alabama supply chain.
+We can schedule overnight or weekend sessions to work around your operating shifts and can sequence work by zone to minimize disruption to receiving and shipping operations.
+New facility floor marking layouts and repainting of faded existing markings are both within scope.

-How long does a parking lot restripe last in Athens?
+How long does parking lot paint last in the Athens area climate?

-Can you add ADA markings to an older Athens commercial property?
+Can you add or update ADA accessible parking markings at an older Athens commercial property?